2021 Pacific typhoon season: Severe Tropical Storm Conson (Jolina)

 As Conson moved westward, it came in contact with unfavorable conditions such as increasing vertical wind shear and land interaction with Vietnam.
 These conditions made Conson weaken, prompting the JMA to downgrade it to a tropical storm at 12:00 UTC on September 11 to further downgrade it to a tropical depression at 18:00 UTC the same day, with the JTWC downgrading it to a tropical depression at 03:00 UTC on September 12.
 It stalled off the coast of Vietnam near Quang Nam because of the confluence of three ridges.
 At 21:00 UTC, the JTWC issued its final advisory as it made landfall near Da Nang, Vietnam, which caused the system to weaken rapidly.
 Satellite imagery showed that its low-level circulation center weakened significantly and became less defined.
 By 18:00 UTC of September 13, the JMA stopped tracking Conson, as the agency last noted it at 12:00 UTC.

-According to the NDRRMC, as of September 15, 20 people have died from the storm, with combined infrastructural and agricultural damages totalling up to ₱1.59 billion (US$31.8 million) in damages.
+According to the NDRRMC, 23 people were killed in the Philippines due to the storm, with combined infrastructural and agricultural damages pegged at ₱5.17 billion (US$88.3 million).
 In Vietnam, 2 people were killed by flooding.
-Agriculture damages on the offshore island of Lý Sơn is estimated to be about 100 billion ₫ (US$4.3 million).
+Agriculture damages on the offshore island of Lý Sơn was estimated to be about 100 billion ₫ (US$3.9 million).